 Natchez became part of the United States with the establishment of the Mississippi Territory in 1798 and served as the first capital for the new State of Mississippi in 1817.

-Mild climate and rich soil brought planters to the area, who made their fortunes in cotton and slaves and built one of the South’s most charming cities.
+Mild climate and rich soil brought planters to the area, who made their fortunes in cotton and slaves.
 A place resplendent with natural beauty, Natchez is perched over 200 feet above the Mississippi River, with 30-mile views along the river both north and south.
 Today, it’s a thriving location for Mississippi tourism.

-Because Natchez did not hold a strategic position during the Civil War, it was spared much of the damage other cities suffered and remains home to more than 600 examples of antebellum architecture—more than any other city in the South.
+Because Natchez did not hold a strategic position during the Civil War, it was spared much of the damage other cities suffered and remains home to more than 600 examples of historical architecture—more than any other city in the South.
 These historic homes and buildings, along with churches and other heritage sites, make Natchez a treasure trove for history buffs.

-Located inside the Natchez Visitor’s Center on Canal Street, Visit Natchez can provide you with Mississippi tourism information and the history of Natchez and its surrounding areas.
-If you’re planning a convention or corporate retreat and need a site that combines excellent pricing with great facilities and services, we will personally show you how Natchez can meet your meeting needs.
+Located inside the Natchez Visitors Center on Canal Street, Visit Natchez can provide you with Mississippi tourism information and the history of Natchez and its surrounding areas.
+If you’re planning a convention or corporate retreat and need a site that combines excellent pricing with a state-of-the-art convention center, spacious meeting venues, and services, we will personally show you how Natchez can meet your meeting needs.